-- 2. Lubricate the posterior distal tip of the device with a thin layer of water soluble lubricant - □ 3.
-Place patient in neutral sniffing position (if no Cervical Spine/Spinal Injury suspected) - For patient with suspected Cervical Spine injury, perform two-person insertion technique - One person maintains manual in-line cervical spine stabilization while the other person proceeds with procedure - 4.
-Pull mandible down to open mouth

-- 5. Insert device into oral cavity with midline or a lateral technique - Advance the tip behind the base of the tongue with the i-gel cuff outlet facing toward the chin of the patient NOTE: If necessary, the upper airway should be suctioned prior to attempted insertion - 7.
+- □ 1.
+Pre-oxygenate patient with 100% Oxygen via Bag Valve Mask or spontaneous ventilation to achieve O2 saturation of ≥93% if possible - 2 2.
+Lubricate the posterior distal tip of the device with a thin layer of water soluble lubricant - □ 3.
+Place patient in neutral sniffing position (if no Cervical Spine/Spinal Injury suspected) - For patient with suspected Cervical Spine injury, perform two-person insertion technique - One person maintains manual in-line cervical spine stabilization while the other person proceeds with procedure - □ 4.
+Pull mandible down to open mouth - 5.
+Insert device into oral cavity with midline or a lateral technique - G 6.
+Advance the tip behind the base of the tongue with the i-gel cuff outlet facing toward the chin of the patient - NOTE: If necessary, the upper airway should be suctioned prior to attempted insertion - 7.
 Without exerting excessive force, advance tube downwards and backwards along the hard palate with a continuous but gentle push until definitive resistance is felt. - WARNING: Do not apply excessive force on the device during insertion. - 8.
 The incisors should be resting on the device integrated bite block. - 9.
-Attach the BVM to the i-gel. - If resistance is felt while bagging the patient, gently withdraw the tube until ventilation becomes easy and free flowing (large tidal volume with minimal airway pressure). - 11.
-Obtain End-Tidal CO2 (waveform), auscultate breath sounds bilaterally, look for chest excursion, and check oxygen saturation 12.
-13. Obtain End-Tidal CO2 (waveform), auscultate breath sounds bilaterally, look for chest excursion, and check oxygen saturation - □ 12.
-Secure in the midline to help maintain a good seal over the larynx. - 13.
+Attach the BVM to the i-gel. - 10.
+Obtain End-Tidal CO2 (waveform), auscultate breath sounds bilaterally, look for chest excursion, and check oxygen saturation - □ 11.
+Secure in the midline to help maintain a good seal over the larynx. - 12.
 Place orogastric tube in side port and advance to appropriate position.
-Attach to low continuous suction as directed in the applicable procedure to assist in gastric decompression - □ 14.
-Ensure C-spine is still immobilized - □ 15.
-If repeated attempts are made, oxygenate with 100% O2 for 2 minutes between attempts - □ 16.
-Follow manufacturers suggested guidelines at all times - 17.
+Attach to low continuous suction as directed in the applicable procedure to assist in gastric decompression - □ 13.
+Ensure C-spine is still immobilized - □ 14.
+If repeated attempts are made, oxygenate with 100% O2 for 2 minutes between attempts - □ 15.
+Follow manufacturers suggested guidelines at all times - 16.
 Document ETCO2 waveform and reading continuously at time of EACH patient movement, including waveform and reading at time of transfer of care at the Emergency Department.